ondra-novak/mmbot/doc/proxy.md

   leverage is available (for example 100 means leverage 100x) and it also enables `shorts`.
 - **invert_price** - the value `true` specifies, that price is inverted.
-It is used when the trading pair is inversed futures.
+It is used when the trading pair is inverted futures.
 The quoted price must be send as 1/price, the position and the size of the order must be multiplied by -1 and this flag  must be set to `true`.
-- **inverted_symbol** - for inversed futures specifies symbol for price in which the futures are quoted.
-For example Deribit BTC/USD is inversed futures.
-Assets is 'contract', currency is BTC, and inverted symbol is USD.
+- **inverted_symbol** - for inverted futures specifies symbol for price in which the futures are quoted.
+For example Deribit BTC/USD is inverted futures.
+Assets is 'contracts', currency is BTC, and inverted symbol is USD.
 - **simulator** - set this to `true`, if the pair is not actual trading for the real money, but just kind of simulator, paper trading, etc.